 The average temperature in the summer rises to around 65F.
 Over the summer months the average high temperature peaks at around 92F during the month of July.
 In the summer, the average low temperature drops to around 40F during the month of June.
 During the winter, the average temperature in Washington drops to around 35F.
 The average high winter temperature is around 53F in the month of February.
 The average low temperature during the winter drops to around 14F in the month of December.
 On average, Washington has an air quality index rating of around 32.4 AQI.
 The average air quality index rating peaks in the month of August with a rating of around 77.2 AQI.
 On average, the humidity rating for Washington is around 71%.
 Humidity levels tend to reach their peak in the month of December at around 88%.
 The average amount of precipitation peaks during the month of November at around 18.94 inches.
 On average, the state receives 3.15 inches of precipitation a month.
 While residents of Washington mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Washington can include earthquakes (moderate), earthquakes (high), and floods.

 Wildlife to be found in Washington

 The state of Washington has a diverse array of plant and animal life.
-Local plant life can consist of vine maple, nootka rose, quaking aspen, and buckthorn.
-While venturing throughout the state, you might see animals such as the mountain beaver, the crescent trout, the chestnut-backed chickadee, or the olympic marmot.
-The state animal of Washington is the olympic marmot.
+Local plant life can consist of vine maple, nook rose, quaking aspen, and buckthorn.
+While venturing throughout the state, you might see animals such as the mountain beaver, the crescent trout, the chestnut-backed chickadee, or the Olympic marmot.
+The state animal of Washington is the Olympic marmot.